 How do you go about writing a great accountant resume?
 First you have to understand the job, the main responsibilities, key requirements and core traits required to succeed in this position.

-Accountants ensure that financial information is measured, disclosed or reported in accordance with accepted accounting principles and tax laws.
+Not matter which country, accountants ensure that financial information is measured, disclosed or reported in accordance with accepted accounting principles and tax laws.
 Without accountants, managers, investors, tax authorities and other decision makers would not able to make sound decisions when it comes to resource allocation.

 There are many specializations when it comes to accounting.
 Accountants may perform some of the following: